queuedpixel/stimulus-package/readme.md

 ## Usage

-Use the `/stimulus` command to see debug information related to the plugin.
+Use the `/wealth` command to see your overall wealth.

-Use the `/wealth` command to see your total wealth.
+Use the `/wealthtop` command to see the wealthiest players on the server.

 ## Contributing